rwilliams58/onnx/docs/Operators.md

 ### <a name="ImageScaler"></a><a name="imagescaler">**<sub>experimental</sub> ImageScaler**</a>

-  Scale and bias the input image.
+  ImageScaler scales and biases the input image.
 Bias values are stored in the same ordering as the image pixel format.

 #### Attributes

 <dl>
 <dt><tt>bias</tt> : list of floats</dt>
-<dd>Bias applied to each channel, same size as C.</dd>
+<dd>A bias applied to each channel, same size as C.</dd>
 <dt><tt>scale</tt> : float</dt>
 <dd>(float, default 1.0) the scale to apply.</dd>
 </dl>